-13.9 In relation to the exposure arising from OTC derivatives as referred to in paragraph 12.6 the ACD must include any exposure to OTC derivative counterparty risk in the calculation.

-14. Spread: government and public securities

-- 14.1 The following section applies in respect of a transferable security or an approved money-market instrument ("such securities") that is issued by: - 14.1.1 the UK an EEA State; - 14.1.2 a local authority of the UK or an EEA State; - 14.1.3 a non-EEA State other than the UK ; or - 14.1.4 a public international body to which the UK or one or more EEA States belong. - 14.2 Where no more than 35% in value of the Scheme Property is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - 14.3 The Company may invest more than 35% in value of the Scheme Property in such securities issued by any one body provided that: - 14.3.1 the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objective of the Company; - 14.3.2 no more than 30% in value of the Scheme Property consists of such securities of any one issue; - 14.3.3 the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; - 14.3.4 the disclosures in COLL 3.2.6R(8) and COLL 4.2.5R(3)(i) have been made. - 14.4 In giving effect to the foregoing object more than 35% of the Scheme Property may be invested in Government and other public securities issued or guaranteed by the Government of the United Kingdom and Northern Ireland, the Scottish Administration, the Executive Committee of the Northern Ireland Assembly or the National Assembly of Wales, the Governments of Austria, Belgium, Denmark, Finland, France, Germany,

-Greece, Ireland, Italy, Luxembourg, Netherlands, Portugal, Spain and Sweden and the Governments of Australia, Canada, Japan, New Zealand, Switzerland or the United States of America and in securities issued by the European Investment Bank.

-14.5 Notwithstanding 12.1 and subject to 14.2 and 14.3 above, in applying the 20% limit in paragraph 12.9 with respect to a single body, such securities issued by that body shall be taken into account.

-15. Investment in collective investment schemes
+- 13.9 In relation to the exposure arising from OTC derivatives as referred to in paragraph 12.9 the ACD must include any exposure to OTC derivative counterparty risk in the calculation. - 14 Spread: government and public securities - 14.1 The following section applies in respect of a transferable security or an approved money-market instrument ("such securities") that is issued by: - (a) the UK government or its local authorities: - (b) an EEA State; - (c) a local authority of an EEA State; - (d) a non-EEA State; or - (e) a public international body to which the UK or one or more EEA States belong. - 14.2 Where no more than 35% in value of the Scheme Property of a Sub-fund is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - 14.3 The Company or a Sub-fund may invest more than 35% in value of the Scheme Property in such securities issued by any one body provided that: - (a) the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the relevant Sub-fund; - (b) no more than 30% in value of the Scheme Property consists of such securities of any one issue; - (c) the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; - (d) the disclosures in COLL 3.2.6R(8) and COLL 4.2.5R(3)(i) have been made. - 14.4 In giving effect to the foregoing object more than 35% of the Scheme Property may be invested in such securities issued or guaranteed by the Governments of the United Kingdom, Northern Ireland, the Scottish Administration, the Executive Committee of the Northern Ireland Assembly or the National Assembly of Wales, the Governments of Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Portugal, Spain and Sweden, and the Governments of Australia, Canada, Japan, New Zealand, Switzerland or the United States of America, or the European Investment Bank. - 14.5 Notwithstanding 12.1 and subject to 14.2 and 14.3 above, in applying the 20% limit in paragraph 12.9 with respect to a single body, such securities issued by that body shall be taken into account. - 15 Investment in collective investment schemes